-For students reaching Proficiency Level 3: Proficiency Level 3 indicates the student is expected to exceed NCLEX-RN in this content area.
+For students reaching Proficiency Level 3: Proficiency Level 3 indicates the student is expected to exceed NCLEX-RN standards in this content area.
 The student should demonstrate a high level of knowledge in this content area that confidently supports academic readiness for subsequent curricular content.
 Students are encouraged to engage in continuous focused review to maintain and improve their knowledge of this content.
 100%

 For students reaching Proficiency Level 2: Proficiency Level 2 indicates the student is expected to readily meet NCLEX- RN standards in the selected content area.
 The student should demonstrate a level of knowledge in this content area that more than adequately supports academic readiness for subsequent curricular content.
 Students are encouraged to engage in continuous focused review in order to improve their knowledge of this content.
-80%
+75%

 For students reaching Proficiency Level 1: Proficiency Level 1 indicates a student is expected to just meet NCLEX-RN standards in this content area.
 The student should demonstrate the minimum level of knowledge in this content area required to support academic readiness for subsequent curricular content.
-Student encouraged to remediate.
-60%
+25%

 For students not reaching Proficiency level 1: Below Proficiency Level 1 indicates the student needs a thorough review of this content area.
 Students are highly encouraged to develop and complete an intense plan for focused review.
-Students at this level remediate according to their instructor's directions.
 0%